newrelic-experimental/newrelic-java-rxjava/README.md

 # New Relic Java Instrumentation for RxJava

-Instrumentation for the RxJava Framework.
+Instrumentation for the RxJava Framework (https://github.com/ReactiveX/RxJava).
 There are two sets of instrumentation, one for RxJava1 and the other for RxJava2.

 ## Installation